PioneerAPCS18-19/Assignment37/README.md

 # Assignment 37

 Skeleton classes are provided for parts 1 and 2 below.
-A runner class is required with your test methods to make sure they work.
+Use `main` with test methods to make sure your code works.

 ## Part 1